tetra-concepts-llc/spark-training-vm/README.md

   val recordsRdd = MailRecordAnalytic.getMailRecordsRdd(sc, config)
   ```

-5. did you hit CTRL-d? if not, do that. else pat yourself on the back for being an overacheiver.
+5. did you hit CTRL-d? if not, do that. else pat yourself on the back for being an overachiever.
 6. now type:

   ```